dimo414/php-auth/UserManager/README.txt

 LOGIN AND CHECKING PERMISSION
   Similar to the Simple Login script, and my original inspiration for this project, is the require_login() function.
 Make this function call at the top of any page, and only users logged in (with a certain permission level, if you pass one to the function) will be able to view the contents of the page.  if users are already logged in, they will notice no interruption of service, and will not need to login again.

   The default UserManager class has a header() and a footer() function which are called automatically by require_login() (and for that matter manageUsers()) which will generate a valid XHTML document if it needs to output the login window, however this valid XHTML is the absolute bare minimum to make a valid page - no attempt at formatting or additional code is made.
 If you don't mind this minor interruption, this function will make securing your pages a lot easier.
-If, however, you need to have properly formatted login page, you can either read the next paragraph to make your own login script, or even better, read 'Extending Header and Footer' in the 'Advanced Usage' section to make require_login() output login pages that match your site's template.
+If, however, you need to have properly formatted login page, you can either read the next paragraph and make your own login script, or even better, read 'Extending Header and Footer' in the 'Advanced Usage' section to make require_login() output login pages that match your site's look and feel.

   If you want to create your own login logic, or have pages that prompt for login with requiring it, you'll want to use the login() function.
 The login function takes a username and password and returns a boolean.
 If true, they've logged in, if false, one of their credentials was incorrect.
 Note that it is a security feature, and not a bug, that /which/ credential was incorrect is indeterminate.